-We recommend future efforts start with repeated, independent counts of two or more wolves as the only evidence for packoccupied areas, while also noting the possible overestimation bias inherent to that assumption (not all pairs of wolves are a pack, some pairs will cross multiple survey blocks, etc.).
+We recommend future efforts start with repeated, independent counts of two or more wolves as the only evidence for pack-occupied areas, while also noting the possible overestimation bias inherent to that assumption (not all pairs of wolves are a pack, some pairs will cross multiple survey blocks, etc.).
 Then, ground-truthing should estimate how often that assumption is violated in each of the six management zones and deduct a proportion of packs accordingly.

-We also recommend the use of the number of packs as more informative than counts of individual wolves for projecting population dynamics.
+We also recommend the use of number of packs as more informative than counts of individual wolves for projecting population dynamics.
 We also consider packs more informative for evaluating the benefits and costs of wolf coexistence with other organisms such as deer, pathogens, domesticated animals, and humans.
-The WDNR's [21] approach is not conservative, given it is estimating abundance of individual wolves with a coarse and outdated occupancy model that does not consider increases in mortality.
-Moreover, WDNR [21] repeatedly failed to assess assumptions of the published model.
-A conservative approach would reduce the risk of falling below legal and social thresholds [26] and lead to underestimation bias, not the current overestimation bias.
+The (21) is not a conservative approach given it is estimating abundance of individual wolves with a coarse and outdated occupancy model that does not consider increases in mortality.
+Moreover, (21) repeatedly failed to assess assumptions of the published model.
+A conservative approach would reduce the risk of falling below legal and social thresholds (26) and lead to under-estimation bias, not the current overestimation bias.

-Furthermore, we recommend the WDNR continue its practice of enumerating wolf packs on tribal reservations separately, rather than treating them as the state-wide total as was done by Stauffer et al. [22] and the Natural Resource Board meeting of September 2022 [65] (see time stamp two hours, accessed 9 April 2023).
-We cannot estimate the number of wolves that are not under state authority yet were counted in the state wolf population estimate [21] because the data on locations have not been presented transparently.
+Further, we recommend the WDNR continue its practice of enumerating wolf packs on tribal reservations separately, rather than treating them as the statewide total as was done in (22) and the Natural Resource Board meeting of September 2022 (see www.youtube.com/watch?v=V-Pp-skgBVk, time stamp 2 hours, accessed 1 May 2023).
+We cannot estimate the number of wolves that are not under state authority yet were counted in the state wolf population estimate (21) because the data on locations have not been presented transparently.